The3GamingStars/FortniteBot/README.md

 can be download in the following command's
 npm i node-epicgames-client --save
 npm i node-epicgames-fortnite-client --save
 npm i loadsh --save
+npm install node-fetch --save

-and the after configurating your setting in the app simply do
+and the after configurating your settings in the .js file, simply do
 node index.js